nicholas-maltbie/PropHunt/Development.md

 # 9. Coding Style

 As far as coding style, please try to stay consistent with [C# Coding Guidelines](https://wiki.unity3d.com/index.php/Csharp_Coding_Guidelines) from Unity's reference guide.

+# 10. Known Issues

+* If your unity fails to open the project during import, it may be due to having the packages locked.
+To fix this try closing Unity and the IDE (most likely VS Code or Visual Studio) and re-open the project.
+After the project loads you can open the project and IDE without issue.